Sameer Saxena (admiral): Naval career

 In March 2016, as a Commodore, he was appointed the Naval advisor to the High Commissioner of India to the United Kingdom at the High Commission of India, London.
 The High Commissioners during his tenure were Yashvardhan Kumar Sinha and Ruchi Ghanashyam.
-On 26 January 2017, he was awarded the Nau Sena Medal for devotion to duty.

 Flag rank

 Saxena was promoted to flag rank in February 2020 and was appointed Assistant Chief of Naval Staff (Policy and Plans) (ACNS P&P) at naval headquarters.

 He took command of the Western Fleet on 27 December 2021 as the Flag Officer Commanding Western Fleet from Rear Admiral Ajay Kochhar.
 After a tenure of about a year as FOCWF, Saxena relinquished charge and handed over command to Rear Admiral Vineet McCarty on 15 November 2022.
 On 29 November, he took over charge as the Flag Officer Commanding Gujarat Naval Area (FOGNA).
-On 26 January 2023, he was awarded the Ati Vishisht Seva Medal for his tenure as FOCWF.

 On 1 August 2023, he was promoted to the rank of Vice Admiral and appointed Chief of Staff of the Eastern Naval Command (COS ENC).
 In his two-and-a-half-year tenure as COS, ENC was involved in operational and technical activities with focus on foreign cooperation, infrastructure development, community building and education.
 On 31 October 2025, he took over as Flag Officer Commanding-in-Chief Southern Naval Command from Vice Admiral Vennam Srinivas.